 The 12th century roman church is typical of this region.
 Listed historical monument, the building has a tabernacle overcome by a Christ's statue.
 This tabernacle is surrounded by two other statues representing Saint-Michel and Joan of Arc.
-Indeed, during the 19th century, Joan of Arc was canonised and became a very popular character in this time's religious imagery.
+Indeed, during the 19th century, Joan of Arc was canonised and became a very popular character in this religious time imagery.
 Saint-Gilles church also has several themed capital with rich sceneries.
 You can see on one of these capital a food chain representation: a lion biting a bird's tail, this bird itselft devouring a fish.
 The eleventh capital is decorated with a usual situation.
 A couple is on the portal, Adam and Eve probably.
 At their feet, many animals: lions, fish, bulls and snakes.

 Open during the opening hours of the town hall.